HRRLW/CSCI4521/Project_Proposal.md

 This project focuses on two primary research questions:

-1. How do neural network models (LSTM) compare with tree-based models (XGBoost) in predicting next-day stock price movements?
+1. How do neural network models (LSTM) compare with ensemble tree-based models (Random Forest) in predicting next-day stock price movements?

 2. Which data source (technical indicators, economic data, or news sentiment) contributes most significantly to prediction accuracy?

 The specific tasks include:
 - Creating a streamlined data pipeline that integrates the three data sources
 - Implementing basic feature engineering focused on proven technical indicators
-- Building and training two models: a PyTorch LSTM network and XGBoost
+- Building and training two models: a PyTorch LSTM network and Random Forest Regressor
 - Comparing model performance using standard evaluation metrics
 - Analyzing which features each model finds most important